mongodb/docs/source/includes/queryable-encryption/qe-csfle-contention.rst

 - The field is often queried, but never or rarely updated.
 In this case, find performance is preferable to write and update performance.

+Some other examples of high cardinality fields are mobile phone numbers, social security numbers, full names, and addresses.